Skechers USA (SKX) Received its Third Buy in a Row

-After B.Riley FBR and Wells Fargo gave Skechers USA (NYSE: SKX) a Buy rating last month, the company received another Buy, this time from Susquehanna.
-Analyst Sam Poser reiterated a Buy rating on Skechers USA yesterday and set a price target of $32.00.
+After Wells Fargo and Susquehanna gave Skechers USA (NYSE: SKX) a Buy rating last month, the company received another Buy, this time from B.Riley FBR.
+Analyst Susan Anderson maintained a Buy rating on Skechers USA today and set a price target of $37.00.
 The company’s shares closed last Thursday at $24.73.

-According to TipRanks.com, Poser has 0 stars on 0-5 star ranking scale with an average return of -6.7% and a 43.2% success rate.
-Poser covers the Consumer Goods sector, focusing on stocks such as Dick’s Sporting Goods, Canada Goose Holdings, and Wolverine World Wide.
+According to TipRanks.com, Anderson has currently no stars on a ranking scale of 0-5 stars, with an average return of -12.6% and a 30.6% success rate.
+Anderson covers the Consumer Goods sector, focusing on stocks such as Turning Point Brands, G-III Apparel Group, and Lululemon Athletica.

-Currently, the analyst consensus on Skechers USA is a Strong Buy with an average price target of $38.00, representing a 51.3% upside.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Skechers USA with a $38.00 average price target, a 51.3% upside from current levels.
 In a report issued on April 15, UBS also maintained a Buy rating on the stock with a $32.00 price target.

 See today’s analyst top recommended stocks >>